Generally, people believe that oral health is all about shiny teeth and a breath that smells fresh.

 Oral Health Has a Lot to Do with General Health and Quality of Life

-Some of you might be scratching your head, wondering how oral health can have a correlation with one’s body.
-Well, being a Goose Creek dentist, I can confirm you that keeping good care of your teeth, gums, and mouth is one heck of a worthy goal to live a disease-free life.
-Your oral health has a grand impact on your physical, mental, psychological, and social wellbeing.
-In fact, there are several studies that unveil that oral issues can impair systematic health, and one should be cautious to keep it in good condition to live a long, happy, and healthy life.
+Some of you might be scratching your head, wondering how oral health can correlate with one’s body.
+Well, being a Goose Creek dentist, I can confirm that keeping good care of your teeth, gums, and mouth is one heck of a worthy goal to live a disease-free life.
+Your oral health has a grand impact on your physical, mental, psychological, and social well being.
+In fact, several studies unveil that oral issues can impair systematic health, and one should be cautious to keep it in good condition to live a long, happy, and healthy life.

 Now, let’s get straight to the insights.
-We, the team of Huch Family Dentistry, have covered some vital aspects that are associated with the health of your mouth.
+We, the team of Huch Family Dentistry, have covered some vital aspects associated with your mouth’s health.
 Have a read and learn how badly can uncared dental hygiene impact your overall health:

-You might not be aware, but poor dental hygiene is recognized as one of the reasons for Dementia and Alzheimer’s disease.
-As per a recent study, if gum diseases are left untreated for more than 10 years, there’s a chance that you might develop these disorders and lose your ability to reason and recall things.
+You might not be aware, but poor dental hygiene is recognized as one reason for Dementia and Alzheimer’s disease.
+As per a recent study, if gum diseases are left untreated for more than ten years, there’s a chance that you might develop these disorders and lose your ability to reason and recall things.

-Well, the bacteria porphyromonas gingivalis, which is associated with gum disease, can travel through the nerves connected to the brain and thereon destroy the nerve cells.
-Although there’s no worry to panic.
-This scary possibility arises only in the chronic cases caused by total neglection of oral care.
+The bacteria porphyromonas gingivalis, which is associated with gum disease, can travel through the nerves connected to the brain and destroy the nerve cells.
+However, there’s no worry to panic.
+This scary possibility arises only in the chronic cases caused by the total neglect of oral care.

-Apart from this, tooth loss, no matter how, affects the grey matter in the brain, which can lead to certain impairments.
-Some people who experience tooth loss need to deal with difficulty in speaking, haptic perception, and altered emotional functions.
-There have also been instances where the removal of 6 or more teeth have shown symptoms of depression and anxiety, making a person feel lost and unsure about their course of life.
+Apart from this, tooth loss, no matter how, affects the grey matter in the brain, which can lead to specific impairments.
+Some people who experience tooth loss need to deal with speaking, haptic perception, and altered emotional functions.
+There have also been instances where the removal of 6 or more teeth has shown symptoms of depression and anxiety, making a person feel lost and unsure about their life course.